 Pete Carril coached basketball at Princeton University from 1967 to 1996, compiling a 514-261 record and building one of the most distinctive offensive systems in college basketball history.

 His teams regularly competed with — and beat — programs with far more resources and talent.
-His 1996 Princeton team famously came within seconds of defeating the defending national champion UCLA Bruins in the NCAA Tournament.
+His 1996 Princeton team famously defeated defending national champion UCLA 43-41 in the NCAA Tournament, a win that became the signature example of Carril's offensive philosophy.

 The Philosophy Behind the System